By Mark Taylor

 What Is Ashwagandha?

-With life being such a constant hustle that is bringing with it mental and physical strain, Ashwagandha provides a solution that’s quite wholesome for healthy living.
+With life being such a constant hustle that is bringing with it a mental and physical strain, Ashwagandha provides a solution that’s quite wholesome for healthy living.
 Ashwagandha is a herb that is derived from the nightshade plant family, which grows in the dry tropical regions of Southwest Asia, North Africa, and the Mediterranean region.
 In English, Ashwagandha is normally referred to as winter cherry or the Indian ginseng.
-In Latin, it is referred to as the Withania somnifera, which is incidentally its scientific name.
+In Latin, it is referred to as the Withania Somnifera, which is incidentally its scientific name.
 The implied meaning of Ashwagandha is the scent of horse1, which has got nothing to do with how horses smell but the potency and virility that comes with the regular use of the herb.

 Ashwagandha works through active constituents that are referred to as withanolides2, whose numerous effects include improved mental acuity and physical endurance.
 Ashwagandha has been used for achieving many purposes in the Indian traditional medicine system (or Ayurveda3) for more than three millennia, including treating insomnia, alleviating stress, asthma, arthritis, infertility, and sexual dysfunctions.

 The question of how much is enough while using Ashwagandha is always imperative to consider.
-However, while at it, one need to ensure that they understand the distinct differences between doses in chemical drug use and the herbal drugs such as Ashwagandha.
+However, while at it, one needs to ensure that they understand the distinct differences between doses in chemical drug use and the herbal drugs such as Ashwagandha.
 There are three basic doses through which Ashwagandha can be administered: low, medium, and high doses.
 While the low dosage is normally used for achieving mild energetic effects, the medium dosage is good for chronic conditions whereas the high dosage is used to treat acute conditions4.
 Using a low dosage for treating chronic or acute conditions will not give the desired results.
 Similarly, using medium or high dosages to address a mild condition may bring a backlash that may involve nausea and vomiting.

 The dosage range is determined by factors such as sex and age5.
 This means that what can be considered as a low dose for an adult is by no means a high dose for a child.
 A high dose of Ashwagandha for adults can measure up to between 15 – 30 g of the herb’s powdered root, which is effective in treating nervous stress, acute insomnia, and fatigue.
-The intake of such high doses need to be supervised, and should be taken for short period of time until the patient has stabilized.
+The intake of such high doses need to be supervised and should be taken for a short period of time until the patient has stabilized.
 In such acute condition, Ashwagandha is better mixed with milk and used while warm.
 It should also be mixed with ghee and drunk while the patient has an empty stomach.

 The medium dose of Ashwagandha can measure up to 2-5 g of the herb’s powder.
 This is effective for the chronic diseases such as anxiety and insomnia that tend to fluctuate with time.
 When taken in the long term, the medium dose helps to regulate the body’s weight gain.
 Notably, this medium dose is best taken with milk that is mixed with honey or ghee based on the effect that the user desires.